Planning and development services update

 Walk-in Services, Feasibility Questions, and Meetings

-Walk-in services are suspended as City Hall will be closed to the public starting Monday, March 23, and most staff will be working from home.
-A very limited number of staff will be working from City Hall during the closure, however these staff members will not be available for on-call services.
 At staff’s discretion, an appointment can be arranged if a critical service need cannot be fulfilled remotely.
-If an appointment is deemed necessary, a staff member will greet the person at the scheduled time at the Mangum Street entrance to City Hall.
+If an appointment is deemed necessary, a staff member will greet the person at the scheduled time near the Mangum Street entrance to City Hall.
 Strict social distancing of six feet shall remain in effect throughout the transaction.

 Concept meetings and pre-submittal meetings will occur on regularly-scheduled days, but will be conducted remotely.